 Biography & Filmography of Bruno Bozzetto

 After Tapum!
 Bozzetto would go on to create over 100 animated films.
-One of his most famous creations is a lovable, middle-aged man named Mr. Rossi.
-He always gets into some crazy and comical situations.
+One of his most famous creations is a lovable, middle-aged man named Mr. Rossi, who always gets into crazy and comical situations.

-Over the years, Mr. Rossi has starred in the following animated shorts such as:
+Over the years, Mr. Rossi has starred in mant animated shorts, such as:

 - Un Oscar per il Signor Rossi (An Award for Mr. Rossi) 1960

-- Il Signor Rossi al camping (Mr. Rossi at Camping) 1970
+- Il Signor Rossi al Camping (Mr. Rossi goes Camping) 1970

 - Il Signor Rossi a Venezia (Mr. Rossi in Venice) 1974

-The second full-length Rossi film is called Il Signor Rossi erca la felicita (Mr. Rossi Searches for Happiness).
+The second full-length Mr. Rossi film is called Il Signor Rossi Cerca la Felicità (Mr. Rossi Searches for Happiness).
 In this 1976 animated classic, Mr. Rossi travels through time to get away from his ho-hum life.
 With the help of his Fairy Sicura (Fairy Godmother) and his magic whistle, Mr. Rossi goes to ancient Egypt to see the pyramids, the Stone Age, Ancient Rome, the old American West and even the land of Fairy Tales where Robin Hood and Pinocchio are.
-He is on a quest to find happiness.
-In the end, Mr. Rossi discovers that happiness isn't found far away.
-It's closer than he could have ever imagined.
+He is on a quest to find happiness and, in the end, Mr. Rossi discovers happiness isn't found far away: it's closer than he could have ever imagined.

-In the final full-length Rossi film, Le Vacanze di Rossi (Mr. Rossi's Vacation - 1978), he travels within Italy.
-He and the dog go to the seaside in a camper.
-They also visit farm land and get caught in a debate over the rights of farm animals.
-In the end, they head to the mountains for some relaxation; but, there's none to be found.
+In the final full-length Rossi film, Le Vacanze del Signor Rossi (Mr. Rossi's Vacation - 1978), Mr. Rossi travels through Italy.
+He and Gastone go to the seaside in a camper.
+They also visit a farm and get caught in a debate over the rights of farm animals.
+In the end, they head to the mountains for some relaxation, but there's none to be found.
 There's always something crazy and exciting going on in Mr. Rossi's life!

-Of course, Bozzetto has created many other memorable characters and films.
-He is known for his intelligent and hilarious satire.
-His first full-length film predated the Rossi films by almost a decade.
-It was called West and Soda (1965).
-It is a delicious parody of the American West, complete with damsel in distress, a handsome young cow-poke and a nasty land baron.
+Of course, Bozzetto's created many other memorable characters and films.
+He's known for his intelligent and hilarious satire.
+His first full-length film predated the Mr. Rossi's by almost a decade.
+It was called West and Soda (1965), a delicious parody of the American West, complete with damsels in distress, a handsome young cow-poke and a nasty land baron.

-In 1968, Bozzetto took on superheroes in VIP, mi fratello superuomo (VIP, My Brother Superman).
+In 1968, Bozzetto took on superheroes in VIP, Mio Fratello Superuomo (VIP, My Brother Superman).
 The main characters of this film are SuperVip and his brother, MiniVip.
 MiniVip is far from impressive as a super being.
-He must fight against his deflated ego as well as the super villan, Happy Betty, a tycoon hell-bent on world-domination.
+He must fight against his deflated ego as well as a super villain, Happy Betty, a tycoon hell-bent on world-domination.
 Can MiniVip conquer his personal demons?
 Will he work with SuperVip and save the day?
 You have to watch it to find out.
 It's a true comedy classic.

-Perhaps, Bozzetto's most famous full-length work is 1976's Allegro non troppo.
-Bozzetto has some live-action sequences which showcase a frustrated animator, played by Maurizio Nichetti, a frequent collaborator of Bozzetto's.
-The animator has an idea to do a bunch of animated short stories set to classic musical.
-He's upset because someone named "Prisney" has stolen that idea already.
-The animated shorts that are dispersed throughout the piece are very similar to Disney's Fantasia.
-It's a funny spoof with cute animation set to classical pieces by Debussy, Sibelius, Vivaldi and more.
+Perhaps, Bozzetto's most famous full-length work is 1976's Allegro non Troppo.
+In it, Bozzetto presents live-action sequences showcasing a frustrated animator, played by Maurizio Nichetti, a frequent collaborator of Bozzetto's.
+The animator has this idea to do a bunch of animated short stories set to classic music, but he's upset because someone named "Prisney" has stolen that idea already.
+The various animated shorts dispersed throughout the piece are very similar to Disney's Fantasia.
+It's a funny spoof, with cute animation set to classical pieces by Debussy, Sibelius, Vivaldi and many more.